milojezek/milojezek/README.md

 # Hello👋

-👨‍💻 My name is Miloslav and I'm a beginning, self-taught Android Developer
+👨‍💻 My name is Miloslav and I'm a beginning, self-taught Software Developer

-🌱 I'm currently learning Jetpack Compose and Android development + brushing up my Python
+🌱 I gain experience using Java and Kotlin and related stuff, currently Spring

 🛠️ I'd like to collaborate on small projects, preferably Android apps but I'm willing to learn other things